roman-milk/roman-milk.github.io/wife-enslaved.md

+===

- ****** Wife Enslaved Ch.
-02 ****** byStoryTeller07© Jimmy kissed and licked his way down her body.
+Jimmy kissed and licked his way down her body.
 Over her tummy, down to her sex, he smoothly caressed her bare flesh.
 Finger tip touches to her thighs were light and sensitive.
 He licked her lips, and nipped her engorged bud.
 When she felt his tongue push into her, she yelped with ecstasy.
 It flicked inside her, rolling around, exploring.

  She arched her back, wanting more, needing more.
 This time they were making love.
 At least so far he was making love to her.
 Her hands grabbed his broad shoulders and pulled.
 She wanted him and must have him now.
 The journey up her body was swift.
 In one steady movement he was on top of her, and his cock penetrated.